tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Working from story definition through defining acceptance criteria to delivery is something [David Peterson](http://blog.davidpeterson.co.uk) calls the [Story delivery lifecycle](#story-delivery-life-cycle).
 It underpins common agile processes and we'll take a look at it in the [Process overview](#process-overview) section.

-D>## A new acceptance test per story? {#a-new-acceptance-test-per-story-aside}
-D>
-D> A common pitfall teams fall into is to automatically create new acceptance tests for a new story.
-This may be a reasonable choice to start with but can quickly lead to hundreds and hundreds of acceptance tests, many of which will duplicate parts of others.
-It's a far more scalable strategy to look for existing acceptance tests that exercise related areas and augment them.
-Obviously, there is a balance to be had and it makes sense to organise your tests so that you can quickly understand which stories they exercise (some suggestions are offered later).

-It's totally acceptable for a single acceptance test to demonstrate multiple stories.
-Acceptance tests should be revisited and leveraged when new stories are defined.
-When it comes to acceptance testing, duplicated test paths often lead to slower test runs.
-Designing your system and test infrastructure to be componentised also helps.
-We'll look at this more in the [Ports and Adapters](#ports-and-adapters) section.